openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     6. Add a node with "compute" + "ceph-OSD" + "cinder" multiroles
     7. Add a node with "compute" + "ceph-OSD" multiroles
     8. Add a node with "MongoDB" role
-    9. Add a node with "contrail-config", "contrail-control" and "contrail-db" roles
+    9. Add a node with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
     10. Deploy cluster with plugin
     11. Run OSTF tests